Foxer-g/42_push_swap/README.md

 To achieve it, it use the turk sorting algorithm.

 ## Inputs
-The push\_swap program accept only 32 Bits intergers as inputs.
+The push\_swap program accept only 32 Bits integers as inputs.
 Duplicated elements aren't allowed.
 In case of an invalid input push\_swap will return "**Error**" in the error output.
 If nothing is turned in, the program will just return to the prompt.

 ## Output
-push\_swap would always return the instructions separated only by \\n If it's already sorted the program while return nothing.
+push\_swap would always return the instructions separated only by \\n If it's already sorted the program will return nothing.

 ## The actions :
 > - Swap :